hongyi0220/leaderboard/README.md

 Leaderboard
 ==========
-This is a simple leaderboard built with React.js and SCSS with FCC's API.
+This is a simple leaderboard built with React.js and SCSS using FCC's API.